samuelstroschein/svelte-fluttered/README.md

 A row with two "<p>" children which are centered along the main axis (x-axis) of the row.

 ### General idea:
 Make HTML/CSS layout more readable.
-If I want a row, I should just be able to write <Row> the same way as I can just write <h1>.
+If I want a row, I should just be able to write "<Row>" the same way as I can just write "<h1>".
 Furthermore, CSS alignment is confusing.
 Six different alignment properties for actually only two different things: the main and the cross axis.
 Why not call it main and cross axis?

 #### What about Tailwind CSS?
 While Tailwind simplifies CSS, it's hard to grasp what a div with 5+ classes does.
 Plus, one can use Tailwind classes on the components.
 For example, the SizedBox can take as height parameter "w-5" from Tailwind CSS as the underlying components are nothing else than abstracted HTML elements with CSS styles.